 Hard money lending is risky, so you need a solid knowledge of the market to protect yourself from loss.
 The exact type of knowledge you need depends on the markets in which you choose to invest.
 Most hard money goes into real estate.
 But that could mean commercial or residential properties.
 For some investors, both are fair game.

 You need a working knowledge of markets in order to understand if a loan proposal is worth your while.
 You need to understand how much risk is involved.
 If you don’t know your market, how can you figure such things out?
+In a real estate market, it is crucial to have ample market knowledge as selecting the wrong market will affect your investments.

 3. Low Risk Aversion